CloakProject/CloakCoin/README.md

 #### Disclaimer

 **We advise you that compiling from source gives you a bleeding edge version of the CloakCoin wallet.
-This means there might be bugs, crashes, and you could loose your Cloaks.
+This means there might be bugs, crashes, and you could lose your Cloaks.
 Therefore, to avoid any issue, you should never run a development wallet on the same computer as the stable wallet which holds your Cloaks.**

 By default, development wallet runs on TestNet, but you can never be too safe.